 People are already successfully applying for their TIE card and although there may be some holdups in access to supporting documentation e.g. the padron, the actual offices for the TIE seem to be functioning smoothly.

-You can obtain more information from the Spanish websites:
+You can obtain more information from the official state bulletin: